-BL Section 260R Implementing Resolution Under Section 2.6 International Associates
+Implementing Resolution Under Section 2.6 International Associates

-As adopted May 7, 1997
+As adopted May 7, 1997, unless otherwise indicated

-.01 That a new category of nonvoting international associate be created pursuant to bylaw section 2.6 and made available to all certified public accountants or chartered accountants, or their equivalents, who are members of associations belonging to the International Federation of Accountants (IFAC) and who are of good moral character and do not hold a CPA certificate issued by a U.S. jurisdiction.
+.01 That membership in the nonvoting international associate category created pursuant to bylaw section 2.6 shall be available to any individual who holds a valid non-U.S. accounting credential from a professional organization, governmental entity, or similar accountancy body with which the AICPA Board of Directors has approved a recognition agreement, and who is of good moral character and does not hold a CPA certificate issued by a U.S. jurisdiction and who meets either the CPE requirement for a CPA or its equivalent in the individual's home country or for an AICPA member.
 If reasonably practicable and appropriate, except for voting, eligibility for a seat on Council or as a nonpublic member of the Board of Directors, all other member benefits will be made available to international associates.